ckRobinson/multi-column-markdown/README.md

 # Change Log

 ### **0.7.8**
+- Added new CM6 module that attempts to fix the viewport scroll issue in live preview.
+    - The module attempts to keep the viewport centered on the cursor by moving the view after Obsidian rerenders the document.
+    - Known issues:
+        - The viewport will appear to flash as it jumps to the new cursor location.
+This appears to be more or less noticable depending on the machine.
+        - Swapping out and back into Obsidian causes the document to jump to the bottom of the document.
+        - Clicking back into an editor view without moving the cursor can cause the viewport to jump to the bottom of the document.
 - Updated column break flag to trigger properly when attached to the end of lists.

 ### **0.7.7**